 - In Fallout 76, outfits can be worn over any armor you are wearing, hiding it completely.

-- The Outfits in Guild Wars 2 are purely cosmetic and hide your armor.
+- Outfits in Guild Wars 2 are purely cosmetic and hide your armor.
+Alternately, you can use transmutation charges to change the appearance of a given equipped item to another "skin" that you've unlocked on your account.

-- Lord of the Rings Online has cosmetic outfit slots for this purpose.
+- The Lord of the Rings Online has cosmetic outfit slots for this purpose.

 - MapleStory has a Cash Shop with a large range of equipment-hiding fashion, with it being the only item purchasable for players before their characters reach level 60.
 These items are not permanent, disappearing 90 days after purchase.